 The biggest enemy in a messy kitchen cabinet is the plastic packaging the food comes in.
 The irregular shapes are difficult to stand on their own, so they often end up piling up.
 The various labels on the bags also create a lot of visual clutter, making it hard to find what you need.

 The best way to store your dry food products is in airtight containers.
-It is worth investing in a set, especially for baking ingredients, so the food stays fresher longer.
-And it’s easier to scoop or pour what you need from a container than a bag, meaning you’ll have less mess to clean up.
+The food stays fresher longer, and it’s easier to scoop or pour what you need from a container than a bag, meaning you’ll have less mess to clean up.

-I also like to repurpose glass pasta sauce or jam jars to store my food.
-If you always buy the same brand, just placing 2 next to each other makes them a set!
+If that’s out of your budget, I also like to repurpose glass pasta sauce or jam jars to store my food.
+If you always buy the same brand, just by placing 2 next to each other makes them a set!
 You can soak the container in hot water until the label peels off easily and scrub any remaining glue with a kitchen scrubber.

 AFTER: Kitchen Cabinets

 Often you will find that you have all the containers you need already in your home.
-In this case, she had 2 extra pasta containers above her refrigerator just sitting empty.
+In this case, she had 2 extra containers above her refrigerator just sitting empty.
 She had an empty box with lid from another closet that was perfect for smaller bottles and packages.
-By Placing similar shaped containers together to creates a more uniformed look, we add more joy to our cabinets.
+Placing similarly shaped containers together will create a more uniformed look, adding more joy to our cabinets.

 Use a box and lid to store smaller bottles from the same category and place items by descending height from back to front for visibility and accessibility.
-In this example, the teas and drinks box now holds packs of hot chocolate, drink mixes, tea bags, and honey.
+In this example, the “teas and drinks” box now holds packs of hot chocolate, drink mixes, tea bags, and honey.
 The vitamins are stored in a box lid that easily slides out, nothing gets knocked over.
-Every person who access these can easily put back the item they use without messing up the organization.
+Every person who accesses these can easily put back the item they use without messing up the organization.

 The top shelf has 2 Tupperware containers that didn’t bring my client joy.
-They were the last of the set they came with, but niether quite fit their refrigerator shelves very well.
 We decided to placed her water filters in the blue lid one, and holiday cookie cutters in the green one.
 The colors were enough to help remind her what’s in them so we didn’t need a label.
 This is a good example of infusing joy into something by giving them a new purpose.

-Although the client uses the pasta in the middle shelf more often than the flour and sugar, we were restricted by the irregular height of these old shelves.
+Although the client cooks the pasta on the middle shelf more often than using the flour and sugar, we were restricted by the irregular height of these old cabinets.
 With this placement, she can still reach the pasta with a little extra care.
 On the plus side, she does enjoy the look of seeing the colors and textures inside the food containers, so she didn’t mind as much that the pasta is higher on the shelves.

 Here’s a tip I love, creating a treasure chest of flavors!
 The box on the lower shelf now holds pasta sauce and a variety of packaged seasonings.
 This solution really comes in handy when you don’t know what to cook for dinner.
 Just look in the box and decide if it’s Italian pasta, Indian curry, or Mexican taco night!

-Placing the Dutch oven, slow cooker, and salad bowl in a row on shelves that matches their height creates a nice visual of circular containers.
-The green box with the baking ingredients are now within reach.
-It holds the opened ingredients for baking that don’t have individual air-tight containers.
-The box lid next to it holds smaller baking supplies. this organizing system for your kitchen cabinet will work hard for you.
+Placing the Dutch oven, slow cooker, and salad bowl in a row on shelves that matches their height creates a nice visual of containers with similar shapes and size.
+The green box with the baking ingredients is now within reach.
+It holds the dry ingredients for baking that don’t have individual air-tight containers.
+The box lid next to it holds smaller baking supplies.

 This makeover took about 2 hours to complete.
-Other than the plastic bags from the food packages which are not recyclable, the rest were disposed properly and responsibly.
-This process also made my client more aware of the types of packaging her food comes in, and plans to reduce the amount of plastic bags from her purchases.
+Other than some of the plastic bags from the food packages which are not recyclable, the rest were disposed of properly and responsibly.
+This process also made my client more aware of the types of packaging her food comes in and plans to reduce the amount of plastic bags from her purchases.

-Start your own kitchen cabinet joy makeover today! firstname.lastname@example.org
+Are you inspired to start your own kitchen cabinet joy makeover?